-- Assist OBSUs and facilitate the request for funding support from various sources in accordance with usual accounting and auditing process; - b.
-Coordinate with other implementing offices relative to the implementation of the program; and - c.
+- a.
+Consolidate, review and evaluate the proposed budget of the DSWD participating OBSUs/FOs to ensure the availability of needed funds, and for onward inclusion in the annual budget proposal of the Department. - b.
+Assist OBSUs and facilitate the request for funding support from various sources in accordance with usual accounting and auditing process; - c.
+Coordinate with other implementing offices relative to the implementation of the program, specifically but not limited to the liquidation of funds that may have been transferred to other participating Departments/Agencies in the course of the implementation of the projects; and - d.
 Attend meetings, workshops and other similar activities relative to program implementation.